1. The birth of a new era of how we do marketing

 We are indeed a few steps closer to authenticity.

 95% of shoppers read online reviews before making a purchase.
 Let me say that one more time.
-95 out of 100 people who will consider buying your product or service will read online reviews before making a purchase (2017).
-And, 91% of 18-34 year old consumers trust online reviews as much as personal recommendations as research suggests.
+95 out of 100 people who will consider buying your product or service will read online reviews before making a purchase (North Western University, 2017).
+And, 91% of 18-34-year-old consumers trust online reviews as much as personal recommendations as research suggests.
 And there are hundreds of other stats suggesting pretty much the same finding.
 Perhaps one of the most interesting findings is that 51% of millennials say that user-generated content from strangers is more likely to influence their purchase decisions than recommendations from friends, family and colleagues.

 Consumers and customers trust other customers opinions much more than the voice of the business and the brand itself, and rightfully so.
 Why should they do otherwise?
 Unless you want to focus on the very small minority that doesn’t care about the voice of your customer, you know that your customers are your biggest assets.
 But if I can ask you a heart to heart question – do you really consider and treat your customers as if they were the biggest asset?

 2. Tough lessons that our customers and consumers taught us